NethServer/nethsecurity-docs/qos.rst

 Priority classes
 ----------------

-The QoS uses four classes of priority, each class can use a maximum percentage of bandwidth defined by its threshold.
+QoS uses four classes of priority, each class can use a maximum percentage of bandwidth defined by its threshold.

 - **Bulk (CS1, LE in kernel v5.9+):** This class is designed for low-priority traffic, with a 6.25% threshold.
 - **Best Effort (General):** This class has a 100% threshold and is used for typical, non-prioritized traffic.